perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/c_api.rst

         the name of the C/C++ type.

-.. cfunction:: const sipTypeDef *sipTypeScope(const sipTypeDef *td)
+.. c:function:: const sipTypeDef *sipTypeScope(const sipTypeDef *td)

     This returns the :ref:`generated type structure <ref-type-structures>` of the enclosing scope of another generated type structure.